 Content should power your marketing ecosystem

 It complements paid and earned media, but ultimately is designed to migrate users to owned media channels.
-And the data that this provided – i.e. via EDM sign-ups or Cookies – should make your paid activity more targeted and cost-effective.
+The data that this provides (i.e. via eDM sign-ups or cookies) should make your paid activity more targeted and cost-effective.